 You can get up to £74 a week if you’re entitled to Employment and Support Allowance and you’ll be paid every two weeks into your bank or building society account.

-To qualify for Employment and Support Allowance, you’ll either need to have worked as an employee or have been self-employed and you must have paid enough National Insurance contributions in the last two to three years.
+To qualify for Employment and Support Allowance, you’ll either need to have worked as an employee or have been self-employed and you must have paid enough National Insurance contributions in the last two to three years to qualify.

 People who need to claim Employment and Support Allowance because of coronavirus will not be required to produce a sick note.